-KL hosts new ‘Harvard-inspired leadership’ workshops for kids
+KL hosts new ‘real leadership’ workshops for kids

-KUALA LUMPUR – Kids will be joining the Center for Asia Leadership (CAL)’s brand-new workshops on communication and creativity based on Harvard-inspired frameworks and ideas, on July 30-31 and August 1-2 at the Graduate Centre, Sunway University.
+KUALA LUMPUR – Kids will be joining the Center for Asia Leadership (CAL)’s brand-new workshops on communication and creativity based on frameworks and ideas taught at leading institutions, on July 30-31 and August 1-2 at the Graduate Centre, Sunway University.

 Designed for 9 to 12-year olds, the Little Leaders Lab program aims to foster and guide children’s natural creativity and confidence through two upcoming workshops, namely: Persuasive Developing Communication Skills and Developing Design Thinking and Creative Confidence Skills.